sophorn-thun/ecommerce-website-analytics/high-level-analysis/Readme.md

 ### 2. Conversion Funnel Analysis
 Using GA4, we set up a custom funnel to analyze user drop-off points in the purchase journey.

-### 3. Marketing Channel Performance
-GA4 provided insights into how different marketing channels contribute to revenue and conversions.

-## Recommendations